 Appendix 1 (Section 5) summarizes the actuarial assumptions and methods used to determine plan liabilities and contribution requirements.
-The changes to the assumptions and methods for the plan year beginning January 1, 2018 are as follows:
+The changes to the assumptions and methods for the plan year beginning January 1, 2019 are as follows:

-- The interest rate used to calculate the RPA current liability was decreased from 3.05% to 2.98%. - The mortality table used to calculate the RPA current liability was updated to the table described in IRS Revenue Notice 2017-60.
+- The interest rate used to calculate the RPA current liability was increased from 2.98% to 3.06%. - 2 The mortality table used to calculate the RPA current liability was updated from 2018 to 2019.